ruc-data-viz/codespaces-tutorial/README.md

 As is the theme with this course, if the tests pass and the work was your own, you will get full credit for any assignment regardless of the tools you prefer to use to complete it.

-## Advanced: Configuring Your Own Codespace
+## Advanced and Optional: Configuring Your Own Codespace

 If you want to try [creating or configuring your own codespace](https://docs.github.com/en/codespaces/developing-in-a-codespace/creating-a-codespace-for-a-repository), you are encouraged to do so.
 This is not required in this course, but you may find it helpful in other work you do, academically and professionally.
 You will also see why it helps to understand how and where these tools are installed inside a container, codespace (built on containers), or your local machine, when building more complex systems.